 “Let food be thy medicine”– Hippocrates

 More than half of U.S. adults blindly take vitamins daily.
 Do you know what you are actually putting in your body?
 Probably not.
 Are you wasting your money?
 Maybe.
 Most consumers aren’t aware that the supplement industry is not regulated by the USDA or any other governmental organization.
-The government does not check supplements for content, safety or efficacy.
+The government does not check supplements for content, safety, or efficacy.
 A study by the International Olympic Committee conducted in 2002 showed 18.8% of the 240 supplements purchased in the USA contained illegal steroids!
-Other have been known to contain the same or similar active ingredients as prescription drugs, such as Viagra, Cialis, and even banned weight loss drugs like Meridia.
+Others have been known to contain the same or similar active ingredients as prescription drugs, such as Viagra, Cialis, and even banned weight loss drugs like Meridia.
 The kicker is anyone, even your kids, can go into any vitamin store and unknowingly buy this stuff laced with illegal (unlisted) ingredients.
 We really have no idea what’s inside them.
-In fact if your unsavory neighbor (or you) would like to start their own vitamin/supplement business out of their dirty kitchen, it is as easy as pie:
+In fact, if your unsavory neighbor (or you) would like to start their own vitamin/supplement business out of their dirty kitchen, it is as easy as pie: